DotNetUz/github-traffic-stats/README.md

 * [manifest.yml](backend/manifest.yml): Manifest file to simplify app deployment, contains service bindings
 * [requirements.in](backend/requirements.in): Input file for automatically generating the requirements file using **pip-compile**
 * [config.json.sample](backend/config.json.sample): Sample configuration file for testing the app locally.
 The service credentials can be taken from the service keys or obtain in the IBM Cloud console.
-* [dashboard.json](backend/dashboard.json): Canned (pre-created) dashboard to use with the IBM Dynamic Dashboard Embedded service.
-It is adapted at runtime.

 Important files in the **functions** directory:
 * [__main__.py](functions/__main__.py): Code for Cloud Functions action, written in Python, uses the Github v3 API